-There is a growing number of factors that are moving capital markets towards a greater focus on ESG risks and opportunities in their portfolio and investment strategies, including:
+A number of factors are moving capital markets towards a greater focus on ESG risks and opportunities, including:

-- The Australian Sustainable Finance Roadmap Initiative – the development of which will deliver policy, legislation, regulation and practices that align finance with delivering a sustainable and resilient economy.
+The development of which will deliver policy, legislation, regulation and practices that align finance with delivering a sustainable and resilient economy.

 There is a growing expectation that investors are able to understand and report the financial exposure to climate risk across their portfolios.

-- Impact Reporting – Asset owners and managers are beginning to report the environmental and social impact of their portfolios in line with the Sustainable Development Goals (SDGs).
+Asset owners and managers are beginning to report the environmental and social impact of their portfolios in line with the Sustainable Development Goals (SDGs).

-- The United Nations Principles for Responsible investment (UN PRI) Commitments – signatories need to report how the principles of responsible investment have been applied across portfolios.
+Signatories need to report how the principles of responsible investment have been applied across portfolios.

 RI strategies allow outperformance over the longer term and increasingly ESG/RI funds perform as well or better than benchmarks.

 How KPMG can help

-- Assurance of green and social bonds
+Assurance of green finance instruments, including green and social bonds and sustainability linked loans.